cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/_index.md

 ### First upload

 You must use [C3](/workers/get-started/guide/#1-create-a-new-worker-project) or [`wrangler deploy`](/workers/wrangler/commands/#deploy) the first time you create a new Workers project.
-Using [`wrangler versions deploy --experimental-versions`](/workers/wrangler/commands/#upload) the first time you deploy a Worker will fail.
+Using [`wrangler versions upload --experimental-versions`](/workers/wrangler/commands/#upload) the first time you upload a Worker will fail.

 ### Service worker syntax